Dask DataFrame Performance Tips¶

 Store Data in Apache Parquet Format¶

 HDF5 is a popular choice for Pandas users with high performance needs.
-We encourage Dask.dataframe users to store and load data dataframe-create> using Parquet instead.
+We encourage Dask DataFrame users to store and load data using Parquet instead.
 Apache Parquet is a columnar binary format that is easy to split into multiple files (easier for parallel loading) and is generally much simpler to deal with than HDF5 (from the library’s perspective).
-It is also a common format used by other big data systems like Apache Spark and Apache Impala and so is useful to interchange with other systems.
+It is also a common format used by other big data systems like Apache Spark and Apache Impala, and so it is useful to interchange with other systems:

 df.to_parquet('path/to/my-results/') df = dd.read_parquet('path/to/my-results/')

-Dask supports reading with multiple implementations of the Apache Parquet format for Python.
+Dask supports reading parquet files with different engine implementations of the Apache Parquet format for Python:

 df1 = dd.read_parquet('path/to/my-results/', engine='fastparquet') df2 = dd.read_parquet('path/to/my-results/', engine='pyarrow')